Chopsticks: Vietnam

-Vietnam is one of the countries in the original "chopsticks cultural sphere".
+Most Vietnamese people also use chopsticks.
 Its customs are heavily influenced by its Chinese counterparts, including using chopsticks exclusively as eating utensils.
-Consequently Vietnamese chopstick etiquette is very similar to the Chinese version.
+Consequently, Vietnamese chopstick etiquette is very similar to the Chinese version.
 For instance, it is deemed proper to hold the bowl close to the mouth, just like is the case in China.
 Holding chopsticks vertically up like incense sticks is taboo.
 Tapping bowls with chopsticks is frowned upon.

-Although there are some similarities with China, they still have some differences, some other common Vietnamese taboos are:
+Although there are some similarities with China, they still have some differences.
+Some other common Vietnamese taboos are: